 What is contract negotiation software, and how does it work?

 It’s a specific category of software that serves to streamline and organize the negotiation process by automating the routine side of contract management and minimizing human input.
 It also provides an all-in-one document-centric place for coordinating and tracking a document’s flow from start to execution.
 Every negotiation software usually includes electronic signatures, workflow automation, and document generation; everything that concerns data intake and movement.

 What are contract negotiation templates in airSlate?

-airSlate offers numerous possibilities for creating a specific contract negotiation Flow from scratch or based on a professional pre-made Flow template.
-In airSlate terms, a Flow is a document or documents that you generate or upload and customize by adding fillable fields, setting up Automation and Integration Bots, adding features like payments and attachment requests, etc. Once a Flow is triggered, the system creates a copy of the Flow, called a Slate, that follows all the setup settings found and configured in the Flow template.
+airSlate offers numerous possibilities for creating a specific contract negotiation Template from scratch or based on a professional pre-made Template template.
+In airSlate terms, a Template is a document or documents that you generate or upload and customize by adding fillable fields, setting up Automation and Integration Bots, adding features like payments and attachment requests, etc. Once a Template is triggered, the system creates a copy of the Template, called a Flow, that follows all the setup settings found and configured in the Template template.

 How to use airSlate to redline an agreement?

 When setting up a Template, you can select from multiple document types.
 For the negotiation of a contract, choose the Contract and Agreement tab.
 All changes made to a document are tracked and highlighted along the way.
 After the first revision of your contract, you can start collaborating on documents by suggesting, accepting, or refusing the changes made to them.
 As soon as all parties involved agree to the contract’s terms, you can send it out to counterparties and request them to sign it.

 What makes airSlate better than other negotiation software?